fluentsinc/game-day/2018/week-34/day-01.md

 ### August 20th 2018 - August 23rd 2018

+### This Game Day assignment might take several days depending on your skill set.
+There's no way we can go forward without finishing these assignments as the skill sets assigned here are an absolute must for every programmer trying to take things to a higher level.

 ### **Codename:** Project Iceberg

 ### You can only see 10% of an iceberg.
 About 90% of an iceberg is below the surface of the water.